 2. Fairness, or ‘perceived’ fairness at least

 So long as you are seen to be fair, then the students will more likely stay within the boundaries you set for them.
 As I mentioned earlier, some teachers engage the class in developing their own behaviour policy, so that students can take ownership over what is decided to be ‘fair’.
-So long as you apply the rules created by the students in a consistent way, they can’t accuse you of being unfair.
+But, so long as you apply the rules created by the students in a consistent way, they can’t really accuse you of being unfair.
 Ensure that the level of sanction matches up to the behaviour you are seeking to address.
 Better to under-react than to over-react, as you can always escalate the sanctions you impose if behaviour deteriorates further.

 We often hear about figures of authority ‘making an example’ of somebody for breaking the rules.
 It rarely helps the long-term situation for the people involved.
 Students who are “made examples of” will be very reluctant to re-engage, as they will (rightly) feel humiliated and perhaps even unfairly treated.
 Regardless, the poor behaviour that started the whole spectacle is likely to re-appear.